 Researchers at MIT recently converted these 20 amino acids into a 20-tone musical scale, audible to the human ear.
 The tones are computed from the actual vibrational frequencies of each amino acid molecule, using quantum chemistry.
 These are the sounds the molecules are actually creating – transposed, if you will, into tones we can hear.
 Other aspects of the amino acids were encoded in different dimensions: volume and duration.

 Using this scale – they translated any protein’s long sequence of amino acids into a sequence of notes.
 And what they had created – a MELODY.
 Any protein can be transposed into a recognizable musical sequence (mind blown yet?!)

 Want to hear what you could sound like?
-(Embed – https://soundcloud.com/user-
+(Listen – https://soundcloud.com/user-

 Back to atoms and molecules for a second – atoms are made of protons and neutrons clumped together, in mostly empty space, with electrons whizzing around in orbit.
 Mostly empty space – vibrating at different frequencies.
 The atoms in turn clump together with other atoms that are vibrating in harmonious ways, creating molecules that clump together with other molecules vibrating in harmonious ways.
 Frequencies (SOUNDS) working together to create a greater, harmonious whole – creating everything.

 What do you call multiple sounds working together to create a greater harmony?
 (Check here, I’ll wait – https://www.merriam-webster.